Kotey538/fast_robots.github.io/docs/pages/lab3.md

 ## Prelab
-I familiarized myself with the SparkFun 9DOF IMU Breakout board, including its functionality and the associated Arduino library and reviewed the ICM-20948 datasheet.

 ### Default I2C Address
 As per the [datasheet](https://cdn.sparkfun.com/assets/8/9/9/a/6/VL53L0X_DS.pdf), the default I2C address of the VL53L1X Tof sensor is is 0x52.